Reviewing Redbox Entertainment (NASDAQ:RDBX) and Netflix (NASDAQ:NFLX)

-Redbox Entertainment (NASDAQ:RDBX – Get Rating) and Netflix (NASDAQ:NFLX – Get Rating) are both consumer discretionary companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, analyst recommendations, earnings, dividends, profitability, valuation and risk.
+Netflix (NASDAQ:NFLX – Get Rating) and Redbox Entertainment (NASDAQ:RDBX – Get Rating) are both consumer discretionary companies, but which is the better stock?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, risk, valuation, earnings, profitability and institutional ownership.

-This is a breakdown of recent recommendations and price targets for Redbox Entertainment and Netflix, as reported by MarketBeat.com.
+This is a breakdown of current ratings for Netflix and Redbox Entertainment, as provided by MarketBeat.

 |Sell Ratings